cyphix333/phImage/README.md

 ### Do I have to bind this to every element separately that I want to use a different image on?

 No!
-Because you specify the image itself via a data attribute you can apply it to as many elements as you want with the selector; the only thing the elements will share will be the same options you set, but the images will all be based off of what you set in the data tag within the element itself.
+Because you specify the image itself via a `data` attribute you can apply it to as many elements as you want with the selector; the only thing the elements will share will be the same options you set, but the images will all be based off of what you set in the `data` attribute within the element itself.

 ### Does it work with other placeholder plugins?